metabase/metabase/docs/databases/sync-scan.md

 ## Periodically refingerprint tables

+> Periodic refingerprinting will increase the load on your database.

 By default, Metabase only runs [fingerprinting](#how-database-fingerprinting-works) queries when you first connect your database.

 Turn this setting ON if you want Metabase to use larger samples of column values when making suggestions in the UI:

 1. Go to **Admin** > **Databases** > your database.
 2. Expand **Show advanced options**.
 3. Turn ON **Periodically refingerprint tables**.

-> Periodic fingerprinting will increase the load on your database.

 ## Clearing cached values